ennacx/pwdgen/README.md

 # Random string generator🔒

 Generates a random string of a specified length using JavaScript.<br>
-(Sorry, All content is written in Japanese. 🙇‍♂️)
+(Sorry, HTML content is written in Japanese. 🙇‍♂️)

 ## How to use🤔
 This project is hosted on GitHub Pages.<br>